alphalm4/CatBench/README.md

 ### 1. Data Processing
 CatBench supports two types of data sources:
 - A. Direct from Catalysis-Hub
-- B. User-caculated VASP Dataset
+- B. User-calculated VASP Dataset

 #### A. Direct from Catalysis-Hub